Avesta Municipality: Notable natives

+Economy

+Municipality is rich on natural resources in form of Ore, Forest, and Water.
+Avesta is also home to Outokumpu stainless steel mill, which is the largest private employer in the municipality.

 Demographics

 This is a demographic table based on Avesta Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

 In total there were 22,893 inhabitants, including 17,253 Swedish citizens of voting age.
 47.4 % voted for the left coalition and 51.2 % for the right coalition.
 Indicators are in percentage points except population totals and income.